ARMOR

 Armor is a very handy tool for newer players, as it lets you quickly gain additional combat survivability without requiring XP!
 Let’s cover the basics:

-• Damage is dealt to these Armor points FIRST, unless you take a call with the “Body” or “Rend” modifier (p.
-103, DR Corebook).
+Damage is dealt to these Armor points FIRST, unless you take a call with the “Body” keyword (p.
+84, Player’s Guide).
 If your Armor is reduced to zero Armor Points, it is BROKEN and cannot be used to absorb damage until it is repaired.

-• Temporary Upsurge buffs like Master Combat Tactics can stack on top of item card sources, and go above the cap of 20.
-Remember, most temporary buffs are Upsurge effects and you cannot have more than one Upsurge effect.
+Temporary Upsurge buffs like Rally Call can stack on top of item card sources and go above the cap of 20.
+Remember, most temporary buffs are Upsurge effects, and you cannot have more than one Upsurge effect at a time.

-• Weapons like the Moulen Shank, Glass Stilleto, or skills like Pyrokinetics or Piercing Strike that deal Body Damage skip this pool of Armor altogether and deal damage directly to you.
+Certain weapons, or skills like Pyrokinetics or Piercing Strike that deal Body Damage skip this pool of Armor altogether and deal damage directly to you.
 This means that Body damage does not actually Break your armor.
-This is an important distinction, for reasons you’ll find out this weekend. :)

-• When you lose Armor points or the Armor is broken, the only way you can regain them is by someone either using the Basic Artisan skill (p.
-117) or by using a similar item or room augment.
+When you lose Armor points or the Armor is broken, the only way you can regain them is by someone either using the Basic Artisan skill or by using certain items that can temporarily repair them in the field.
 This can also be done for FREE by any character using the Starter Workstation room augment (there’s even one of these inside the Depot in Bravado!).

 armor coverage

-You must cover a portion of your body equal to 5% per Armor Point, up to a maximum of 80%.
-This means that Basic Armor (10 points) requires 50% coverage, Proficient Armor (15 points) requires 75%, and Master Armor (20 points) needs 80% coverage.
-There are some other types of Armor that can reduce the amount of coverage you need, like the Merchant’s Coat or the Striker’s Coat.
+Each armor item requires a portion of your body to be covered, as detailed on the Blueprint of that item.
+This is generally equal to 5% per Armor Point, up to a maximum of 80%.
+This means that Basic Armor (10 points) requires 50% coverage, and so on.
+There are some other types of Armor that can reduce the amount of coverage you need.

 You can use a burn coverage chart (see to the right) as a loose approximation of what kind of coverage you need.
 In general, torso coverage (front and back) is about 40%, Each arm is about 10%, each full leg is about 20%, and head coverage is about 10%.
-In DR: Texas, during inclement weather we will reduce the total coverage to only you need to portray to only 50%, cause it’s too hot to wear that much!
+In DR: Texas, during inclement weather we will reduce the total coverage to only you need to portray to only 50% regardless of what the item card says, cause it’s too hot to wear that much!